alttester/AltTester-Unity-SDK/Docs/source/pages/known-issues.rst

 instrumented builds.
 For Android you can use the Android Emulator inside the Android Studio.
 For iOS you can use a simulator inside Xcode.

 **Affects**: AltUnity Tester v1.7.*.
-Note: For the new architecture, starting with v2.0.0 we still need to run tests too check if it works with the new communication protocol
+Note: In version 2.0.2 this issue has been fixed.

 Networking
 ----------